|BLADES SUPER DRAW

 The fixtures on the first Sunday in October and the first Sunday in November may be used as the framework for the League Cup draw, ie teams due to have a home game will go into the home half of the cup draw, teams due to play away will go into the away half of the cup draw.
 Teams not sharing pitches may be moved from one half of the draw to the other if required

-9. In the event of a draw after 90 minutes, a maximum of 30 minutes extra-time will be played in each round.
-Should the score still be level after extra-time the tie will be decided on kicks from the penalty mark.
+10. In the event of a draw after 90 minutes, the tie will be decided on kicks from the penalty mark.
 This applies in every round including the final, kicks will be taken in accordance with the current International Laws (F.I.F.A.) decision.

-13. Any Club playing a player in this Competition who for any reason is ineligible, shall be expelled from that seasons competition and may be fined and disciplined as appropriate by the Management Committee.
+14. Any Club playing a player in this Competition who for any reason is ineligible, may be expelled from that seasons competition and may be fined and disciplined as appropriate by the Management Committee.
 Any action taken by the Management Committee will be subject to the normal County FA appeals procedure..

-Any players found to be not properly registered with the County F.A. prior to the game will be deemed ineligible and their clubs dealt with as per Knock-Out Cup rule 13.
+Any players found to be not properly registered with the County F.A. prior to the game may be deemed ineligible and their clubs dealt with as per Knock-Out Cup rule 13.

 1. A form (4 copies) must be completed in BLOCK capitals by both teams for each League or Cup match.